 What causes shin splints?

 While many things can contribute to shin splints, we’ll focus on the big ones in running overuse, and improper running biomechanics (poor running form).
 Generally speaking, overuse refers to those increasing their training load too quickly.
 Improper running mechanics are often due to tight or weak muscles in the glutes, core, legs, etc. While these two causes are most evident in newer runners, they can appear from time to time in even the most trained runners.

 How can I fix my shin splints?

 Fortunately, treatment for shin splits is relatively straight forward and prognosis is excellent.
-Physiotherapist will assess the severity of the injury and then focus on reducing pain and inflammation.
+Therapists at our physiotherapy clinic in Toronto will assess the severity of the injury and then focus on reducing pain and inflammation.
 The therapist will also help determine the cause of the shin splints (for example, improper biomechanics, overuse, or other) so an appropriate treatment plan can be developed.
 Typical treatment includes muscle strengthening, stretching, heat/ice and biomechanical corrections.
 A majority of patients are well on the road to recovery after 4-6 weeks or so.